 A critical issue, examined in the next section, is the choice of mathematical models.
 What level of complexity is needed to provide sufficient accuracy for aerodynamic design, and what is the impact on cost and turn-around time?
-Section 3 addresses the design of numerical algorithms for flow simulation.
-Section 4 presents the results of some numerical calculations which require moderate computer resources and could be completed with the fast turn-around required by industrial users.
-Section 5 discusses automatic design procedures which can be used to produce optimum aerodynamic designs.
-Finally, Section 7. offers an outlook for the future.
+The following two sections address the design of numerical algorithms for flow simulation and present the results of some numerical representative calculations.
+These require moderate computer resources, and could be completed with the fast turn-around required by industrial users.
+The last two sections discuss automatic design procedures which can be used to produce optimum aerodynamic designs, and offer an outlook for the future.

-3. THE COMPLEXITY OF FLUID FLOW AND MATHEMATICAL MODELLING
+THE COMPLEXITY OF FLUID FLOW AND MATHEMATICAL MODELLING

-3.1 The Hierarchy of Mathematical Models
+The Hierarchy of Mathematical Models

-Many critical phenomena of fluid flow, such as shock waves and turbulence, are essentially non-linear.
+Many critical phenomena of fluid flow, such as shock waves and turbulence, are essentially nonlinear.
 They also exhibit extreme disparities of scales.
 While the actual thickness of a shock wave is of the order of a mean free path of the gas particles, on a macroscopic scale its thickness is essentially zero.
 In turbulent flow energy is transferred from large scale motions to progressively smaller eddies until the scale becomes so small that the motion is dissipated by viscosity.
-The ratio of the length scale of the global flow to that of the smallest persisting eddies is of the order Re[‡], where Re is the Reynolds number, typically in the range of 30 million for an aircraft.
-In order to resolve such scales in all three space directions a computational grid with the order of Re3 cells would be required.
+The ratio of the length scale of the global flow to that of the smallest persisting eddies is of the order Re4, where Re is the Reynolds number, typically in the range of 30 million for an aircraft.
+In order to resolve such scales in all three space directions a computational grid with the order of $Re^{\frac{9}{4}}$ cells would be required.
 This is beyond the range of any current or foreseeable computer.
 Consequently mathematical models with varying degrees of simplification have to be introduced in order to make computational simulation of flow feasible, and to produce viable and cost-effective methods.